StepicOrg/stepik-translation-microservice/design/functionality.md

 * get used langages in project
 * choose 1 course and make full translation
 * tests for API
-* redis for storing steps and postgresql for storing lessons
+* postgresql for storing lessons, steps
 * post request `update` and `create` translation

 ## Desirable functionality